automation551/Managed-Commons/README.markdown

 # What are the Managed Commons? #

-A set of libraries for .NET/Mono, BSD licensed, helping in many areas of programming.
+A set of libraries for .NET/Mono, MIT licensed, helping in many areas of programming.

 The best known example is __Commons.GetOptions__ which is a library for command line arguments parsing.
 It is the evolution of the years-old Mono.GetOptions library, distributed with [Mono](http://www.mono-project.com).